demisto/demisto-sdk/README.md

 ---

 ### Logs
-Log files are generated and stored automatically by default on user's home directory:
+Log files are generated and stored automatically by default in the user's home directory:
 **Linux / macOS**: `$HOME/.demisto-sdk/logs`
 **Windows**: `%USERPROFILE%\.demisto-sdk\logs`